 Our greatest challenge was to move away from the curriculum and work with disciplines to develop a curricular web.
 The "curricular web" starts from the principle that we are part of the environment, which in itself is a reflection of our actions.
 Therefore, we are co-responsible for building our own reality, and should act intentionally with care for individuals, society and nature.
-Thus, as the Charter states, "our environmental, economic, political, social, and spiritual challenges are interconnected, together we can forge inclusive solutions" (The Earth Charter, 2000).
+Thus, as the Earth Charter "our environmental, states. economic, political, social, and spiritual interconnected. challenges are together we can forge inclusive solutions" (The Earth Charter, 2000).